BaljinderHothi/BaljinderHothi.github.io/README.md

 # BaljinderHothi.github.io
-Personal website developed using Github Pages
+Personal website developed using Github Pages, still a work in progress so forgive any errors!